2023 Camp Brochure!

 Raise Financial Support for Your Church's Campers

-Churches each year support campers by underwriting portions or all of the registration fees by about $350,000 a year!
-They do this because the life-changing experiences are a priority in their church discipleship pathway for children, youth, and leadership development.
+Each year The United Methodist Churches of Indiana support campers by underwriting about $370,000 of Impact 2818's budget!
+They do this because life-changing experiences are a priority in the discipleship pathway for children, youth, and leadership development.

 Running a church costs money, and camp operates just like a church.
-Stewardship is key, and the camp staff does everything they can with the minimal amount of resources necessary to make quality and effective ministry happen.
+Stewardship is key, and camp staff do everything we can with the minimal amount of resources necessary to make quality and effective ministry happen.

 If your church is looking to join in with getting campers to camp, fundraising is an essential part of that.